tuvokki/data-api/README.md

 ###Prerequisites
 * Python 2.7 (might even run on 3.x but for now it's not supported)
 * A mongo db that is addressable from your application
+* if no mongo is available you can use sqlite

 ###Install